Translate Malayalam video to English | AI tool | HeyGen

 Automatic Malayalam speech recognition detects Malayalam audio and converts it into editable text.

-English subtitle generationCreate synchronised English subtitles and export them in SRT or VTT formats.
+English subtitle generationCreate synchronized English subtitles and export them in SRT or VTT formats.

-Transcript and subtitle editingEdit text, adjust subtitle timing, and refine phrasing before export.
+Transcript and subtitle editingEdit text, adjust subtitle timing, and refine phrasing before exporting.

 Flexible export optionsDownload a finished English video, subtitle files, or a transcript depending on how you plan to publish.